Long Beach Pet Trusts Law Firm

 Without a pet trust no one is responsible for taking care of your pets after you are gone.
 Your closest companion could end up in a shelter – or worse – soon after your departure.
 A pet trust provides for your pet’s quality of life and legally obligates a trustee to provide ongoing care.

-The attorneys of California Elder Law Center PC have decades of experience in estate planning, including pet trusts.
-Together with your California Elder Law Center PC attorney, you can ensure your pet’s future is as comfortable and bright as you want for them within a pet trust.
+The attorneys of The Law Offices of Sandra Diaz PC have decades of experience in estate planning, including pet trusts.
+Together with your Law Offices of Sandra Diaz PC attorney, you can ensure your pet’s future is as comfortable and bright as you want for them within a pet trust.

 How does a pet trust differ from a provision for your pet in a will?